Go Ad-Free

 Can You Prevent Colorectal Cancer With Aspirin?

-A meta-analysis including recent studies finds that regular aspirin use can help prevent colorectal cancer.
-Talk with your doctor about benefits vs. risks.
+A meta-analysis finds that regular aspirin use can help prevent colorectal cancer.
+A new study offers a reason for such an anti-cancer effect

 For years, doctors have been debating the pros and cons of aspirin.
 They have long known that this old drug can cause serious gastrointestinal irritation.
 But epidemiologists have also noted that regular aspirin users appear to suffer fewer digestive tract cancers.
-Will taking aspirin help prevent colorectal cancer?
+Other research suggests aspirin may offer benefit against several different cancers.
+A new study published in the journal Cancer (April 22, 2024) offers an explanation for how aspirin may help prevent colorectal cancer.

 Aspirin Use May Help Prevent Colorectal Cancer: